 - School psychologists (for educational accommodations)

-- Ophthalmologists or optometrists (vision impairments)
+- Ophthalmologists or optometrists for vision impairments

-- Speech-language pathologists (communication disorders)
+- Speech-language pathologists for communication disorders

 Documentation carries more weight when provided by specialists with expertise in your specific condition.
-For example, documentation for ADHD from a psychiatrist or neuropsychologist specializing in attention disorders typically holds more authority than similar documentation from a general practitioner.
+For example, documentation for ADHD from a psychiatrist specializing in attention disorders typically holds more authority than similar documentation from a general practitioner.

 Documentation Timing and Currency Requirements